evochange/coat_color_change_transcriptomics/README.md

 ```

 #### Filtering the transcriptome by annotation
 From the "good" transcriptome generated with Transrate, we also removed Trinity genes that annotate to multiple ENSEMBL genes.
 This happens because Trinity will assemble contigs that should correspond to isoforms.
-In some cases, these contigs will annotate to ENSEMBL proteins that originate from correspond to different genes and, in that case, we removed them from the analysis.
-The following are steps we took to find Trinity genes with multiple annotations.
+In some cases, these contigs will annotate to ENSEMBL proteins that correspond to different genes and, if so, we removed them from the analysis.
+The following are the steps we took to find Trinity genes with multiple annotations.

-In the same foulder with the blast results run ```do_annot_table.py```
+In the same folder with the blast results run ```do_annot_table.py```

 ```
 do_annot_table.py good.APT_transcriptome_trinity.Trinity_into_Oryctolagus_cuniculus.OryCun2.0.pep.all.1.blast good.APT_transcriptome_trinity.Trinity_into_Mus_musculus.GRCm38.pep.all.1.blast annotation_ORY_MUS.txt annotation_ORY-or-MUS.txt
 ```

-Retrieve a table with ENSEMBL gene and transcript annotations for each ENSEMBL protein from the original fasta references
+Retrieve a table with ENSEMBL gene and transcript annotations for each ENSEMBL protein from the original fasta references.

 ```
 grep '^>' Mus_musculus.GRCm38.pep.all.fa | cut -f1,4,5,8 -d' ' > Mus_musculus.GRCm38.pep.protein_information.txt
 grep '^>' Oryctolagus_cuniculus.OryCun2.0.pep.all.fa | cut -f1,4,5,8 -d' ' > Oryctolagus_cuniculus.OryCun2.0.pep.protein_information.txt
 ```
-Then run the scripts in the same foulder where the last three steps were run. ```/give_multiannotated_genes_step1.py``` will create an intermediate file with the ENSEMBL gene rabbit and mus annotation of each Trinity gene.
+Then run the scripts in the same folder where the last three steps were run. ```/give_multiannotated_genes_step1.py``` will create an intermediate file with the ENSEMBL gene rabbit and mouse annotation of each Trinity gene.
 This file will include multiple annotated Trinity genes.  ```/give_multiannotated_genes_step2.py``` will separate this file into single and multiple annotated genes.
 ```
 ./give_multiannotated_genes_step1.py
 ./give_multiannotated_genes_step2.py
 ```
-The output of ```give_multiannotated_genes_step2.py``` are three files:
+The output of ```give_multiannotated_genes_step2.py``` will be:

-- single annotated genes (needed to filter RSEM's output): single_annotated_genes.txt
+- single_annotated_genes.txt: single annotated genes (needed to filter RSEM's output).
-- multipleannotated genes, either to Ory or Mus: multi_annotated_genes.txt
+- multi_annotated_genes.txt: multipleannotated genes, either to Ory or Mus.
-- the genes where one isoform is not annotated: NA_annotated_genes.txt
+- NA_annotated_genes.txt: the genes where one isoform is not annotated.

 ## Mapping and relative abundance estimation